Black Five: BR 44667 at High Wycombe. The shed plate reads 2F.

 |

-LMS Clack Five 5418 stands in Coventry
+LMS Black Five 5418 stands in Coventry

 station on the 10:35 Birmingham New Street to London Euston.